kubernetes/community/sig-docs/README.md

 # SIG Docs

 A Special Interest Group for documentation, doc processes, and doc publishing for Kubernetes.
+Community calendar can be found here: (https://kubernetes.io/community/)

 ## Meeting:
 * Meetings: Tuesdays @ 10:30AM PST